amitshky/vulkanBasics/notes.md

 * Each family of queues only allows a subset of commands

 ## Logical device and queues
+* Vulkan exposes the device to the application
+* logical devices are representations of the actual device in the application view
 * Specify which queues to create after querying queue families
 * Currently available drivers will only allow to create a small number of queues for each queue family
 	* You don't really need more than one
 * We can create all of the command buffers on multiple threads and then submit them all at once on the main thread
-* You can assign priorities to the queues
+* You can assign priorities to the queues which influence command scheduling
 * Queues are automatically created with the logical device
 	* Device queues are implicitly destroyed when the device is destroyed